NICKISBAD/UT-BB-Docs/Documentation.md

 and so on.

-Infinite HP is REALLY simple, the game uses a remote to do and calculate damage so if you just: reverse this number, you can heal yourself
+Infinite HP is REALLY simple, the game uses a remote to do and calculate damage so if you just: reverse this number (ie. Make it negative), you can heal yourself

 GSmite is just the remote for the Gaster Blaster with the damage argument being set to "inf"